bitcoin-unlimited/BUwiki/identity__protocol.md

 **path**: where to send the response (e.g. "/login/auto")
 **challengeString**: an arbitrary string chosen by the server that is unique for every login and contains sufficient entropy to make repeats incredibly unlikely.
 The challenge string MUST only contain ASCII alphanumeric characters (A-Z, a-z, 0-9, and _).
 **cookie**: arbitrary data chosen by the server that will be sent back to the server during the login response.
 For web sites, this is often the originating session identifier since the login response will likely arrive in a different session.
+**protocol**: (optional) The protocol to use to respond to this offer.
+Currently http or https is supported.
+If not provided, the protocol will default to the protocol the offer came in on (if http or https), then http.

 If any of these parameters is not included, the registration does not want this data.
 **hdl**: (Optional) username or handle to use at this site